Varkari

-Varkari (/wɑːrkəri/ VAR-kə-ree; Marathi: वारकरी; Pronunciation: /mr/) meaning: 'The one who performs the Vari' is an Advaita Vaishnavsampradaya (religious movement) within the Bhakti spiritual tradition of Hinduism, geographically associated with the Indian state of Maharashtra.
-Varkaris worship Shri Krishna as Vitthal (also known as Vithoba), the presiding deity of Pandharpur, regarded as a form of Vishnu, and his consort Rakhumai (also known as Rahi), regarded as a form of Lakshmi.
-Saints and gurus of the bhakti movement associated with the Warkaris include Dnyaneshwar, Namdev, Chokhamela, Eknath, and Tukaram all of whom are accorded the title of Sant.
-Recent research has suggested that the Varkaris were historically the followers of Krishna.
-Vittala is also another name for Krishna.
-The Varkaris acknowledge and accept the oneness of Vishnu with other deities like Shiva, Shakti and Ganpati, building upon the core principles of Advaita Vedanta.
-Krishna is referenced as Vitthal in most Bhakti songs of Purandara Dasa and other Bhakti Saints.
+Vārkari (/wɑːrkəri/ VAR-kə-ree; Marathi: वारकरी; Pronunciation: /mr/) meaning: 'The one who performs the Vari') is a sampradaya (religious movement) within Hinduism, geographically associated with the Indian state of Maharashtra.
+Varkaris worship Krishna as Vitthala (also known as Vithoba), the presiding deity of Pandharpur, regarded as a form of Vishnu, and his consort Rukmini as Rakhumai (also known as Rahi), regarded as a form of Lakshmi.
+Saints and gurus of the Bhakti movement associated with the tradition include Dnyaneshwar, Namdev, Chokhamela, Eknath, and Tukaram, all of whom are accorded the title of sant.
+The Varkaris acknowledge and accept the oneness of Vishnu with other deities like Shiva, Shakti, and Ganesha, building upon the principles of Advaita Vedanta.

 Influence

-The Varkari tradition has been part of Hindu culture in Maharashtra since the thirteenth-century CE, when it formed as a panth (community of people with shared spiritual beliefs and practices) during the Bhakti movement.
-Varkaris recognize around fifty poet-saints (Sants) whose works over a period of 500 years were documented in an eighteenth-century hagiography by Mahipati.
-The Varkari tradition regards these sants to have a common spiritual line of descent.
+The Vārkari tradition has been part of Hindu culture in Maharashtra since the thirteenth-century CE, when it formed as a panth (community of people with shared spiritual beliefs and practices) during the Bhakti movement.
+Vārkari recognize around fifty poet-saints (sants) whose works over a period of 500 years were documented in an eighteenth-century hagiography by Mahipati.
+The Vārkari tradition regards these sants to have a common spiritual line of descent.